nandordevai/webaudio-sampler/README.md

 Drag and drop samples on window to load.
 There are no configurable parameters for the samples for now (ie. no pitch or length change etc.) Files are loaded with [`decodeAudioData()`](https://developer.mozilla.org/en-US/docs/Web/API/BaseAudioContext/decodeAudioData) so they will be resampled to the `AudioContext`'s sample rate (if different).

 The sampler saves the current sample list and track settings to local storage and it tries to load them again on next start.
 Currently there isn’t any error checking.
-Saving and loading kits will probably be implemented.
+You can save the current kit with Cmd/Ctrl-S and load it with Cmd/Ctrl-O.

 ## Commands